How to Set up SSHFS for Mac

 - put

-.
+make ssh.
 Make sure you can log in properly.
 (You may need to enter you Banner password).
-Exit ssh by running the commandexit
+Exit ssh by running the commandexit. -

 Notes: